AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 * It is possible to create :ada:`task` types

    - Only **static** ones in Ravenscar, no :ada:`new`
-   - No "task hierarchy": declaration at library-level
+   - No "task hierarchy" - Declaration at library-level

 * Tasks are activated at the end of their library unit's declarative part